maxthunberg/ask-max/DEPLOYMENT.md

 To update the knowledge base after deployment:

-1. Edit markdown files in `/knowledge/`
+1. Edit the `KNOWLEDGE_BASE` array in `/supabase/functions/server/knowledge-data.ts`
-2. Redeploy (or push changes to your server)
+2. Redeploy (changes to server code require redeployment)
-3. Call the `/init-kb` endpoint to reindex
+3. The knowledge base will automatically reinitialize on server startup
-4. Test the changes
+4. Or manually call the `/init-kb` endpoint to force reindexing

 **Tip**: Keep a local test version to verify changes before deploying to production.